bobbys-dev/pairwar/README.md

 - When a player wins, he/she needs to inform other players so they can exit.
 Each thread should print a message when it finishes (eg, “Player 1 wins and exits”, “Player 2 exits”, etc.)

-- The main program takes a seed as an argument for the random number generation (which will be used in shuffling and in discarding cards ).
+- The main program takes a seed as an argument for the random number generation (which will be used in shuffling and in discarding cards).

+## Output

+- The dealer and the players will write into a log file each action they talk.
+The log file should be able to describe exactly what is happening at each step.
+The log file should look something like this:
+PLAYER 1: hand 5
+PLAYER 1: draws 7
+PLAYER 1: discards 7
+PLAYER 1: hand 5
+DECK: contents of the deck, separated by spaces (e.g., 1 2 3)

+- The final messages for a round should look something like:
+PLAYER 2: hand 3
+PLAYER 2: draws 3
+PLAYER 2: hand 3 3
+PLAYER 2: wins
+PLAYER 2: exits round
+PLAYER 1: exits round
+PLAYER 3: exits round
+DEALER: shuffle

+- The output of the program to the screen (not in the log file) should indicate the hand for each player, the status (win, lost) and the remaining deck of cards:
+HAND card1 card2
+WIN yes (or no)
+DECK contents of the deck, separated by spaces (e.g., 1 2 3)

+- The hand of the winner would show the winning pair and the hands of the other players should show only one card.